-Back, Neck and Spinal Injuries
+Back, Neck, and Spinal Injuries

 Depending on their severity, neck and spinal injuries may cause some degree of disability or paralysis.
 Back injuries can also be debilitating as they may lead to chronic pain and limited movement.
 Often, these injuries come about whenever a worker is struck by or against an object.
-These injuries could also be as a result of a heavy fall directly to the ground.
+These injuries could also be a result of a heavy fall directly to the ground.

 Slips, trips, and falls are accidents that could easily result in fractures.
 Workers who fall to the ground from a raised surface, such as a ladder or a staircase, are also at risk of suffering fractures.
 If left unchecked, fractures can lead to extreme pain and swelling.